 6. Do not allow guest user registrations

-If you do not have a membership blog, then there is no reason to allow visitors to register for a guest account on your blog.
+If you do not have a membership site, then there is no reason to allow visitors to register for a guest account on your site.
 To check that you’ve got registration turned off, click “Settings” and make sure that “Anyone can register” option is not checked.

 7. Always upgrade